 Due in part to the appetite-suppressing effect of ketosis, fewer calories are consumed—resulting in weight and adipose tissue loss along with lowered blood glucose, triglycerides, and saturated fatty acids.

 People inquiring about ketogenic therapy for brain cancer have become the second-largest group (next to epilepsy sufferers and their families) requesting information from both organizations.
 These individuals often experience seizures; therefore, the role that the ketogenic diet offers as an antiseizure, anti-inflammatory, and antitumor therapy offers multifaceted benefits (Seyfried and Mukherjee, 2005; Veech, 2004).
+The ketogenic diet has also been shown to enhance the activity of a variety of anti-cancer therapies, reduce side effects, improve the anti-tumor immune response and reduce the formation of therapy resistance (Scheck and Syed, 2022).
 Several studies are currently in progress through the National Institutes of Health (NIH) investigating ketogenic diet effects on cancer.
 Recently, Matthews Friends has partnered with the Astro Brain Tumour Fund to help adults and children with brain cancer.

 In response to the increasing demands for adult resources, the Charlie Foundation produced a guide in 2014 titled “Modified Ketogenic Therapy for Neurologic and Other Conditions.”
 Intended for use under medical supervision, it describes portion sizes for protein, fat, and carbohydrate and advice for optimal nutrition.
 The Charlie Foundation has shared resources with oncology medical professionals and expanded its website information to include this new population of users.
 A new link on the charliefoundation.org landing page has been added to ketogenic diet studies conducted through the NIH for cancer, epilepsy, and other disorders.